bajicdusko/bajicdusko.github.io/_posts/2017/2017-06-08-simplified-fragment-management.markdown

 - `FragmentTagStack` to handle stack easily and retrieve fragments.
 It does not contain fragment instances, but its `tags` as `String` values instead and have only basic methods for `pop`, `popUpAll`, `peek`, `push` and `getActiveTag` which returns tag of currently shown `Fragment` on the screen.

+- 'FragmentChannel' is the most basic interface for callback implementation between the `Fragment` and hosting environment, which can be `Activity` or parent `Fragment`.

 It is really simple implementation, however, it helps a lot and here are the implementation steps:

-1. Activity initialize `EasyFragmentManager` and calls its `state` save/restore methods as well as `onBackPressed` method.
+1. Activity initialize `EasyFragmentManager` and calls its `state` save/restore methods as well as `onBackPressed` method and implements `FragmentChannel`.
 2. `EasyFragmentManager` initializes `FragmentTagStack`, and pushes and pops the `tags` to stack as Fragments are added or removed.
 3. Each `Fragment` implements `IFragment` interface.
+4. Tip: Usually, having `abstract BaseFragment` class which implements `IFragment` and initializes `FragmentChannel` is less error prone, then implementing these methods for all Fragments individually.

-Example implementation can be found in this [Gist](https://gist.github.com/bajicdusko/683766ab74b93519be27df0ae6e0793f). as well as implementations of described components below:
+Example implementation can be found in this __[Gist](https://gist.github.com/bajicdusko/683766ab74b93519be27df0ae6e0793f)__. as well as implementations of described components below.
+Once you establish hierarchy as below, you won't have to think about it much.
+Only component that you'll update constantly is `FragmentChannel` interface since you'll be implementing all `Fragment` -> `Activity` calls through it. `showLogin()` function in example below is one such case.

 `EasyFragmentManager.kt`